Policeman Remanded For Fraud

 Terkper expressed interest and Nartey sold a piece of land to him at GH¢28,000.00.

-The Prosecution said after taking the money, Nartey failed to produce them with the papers covering the lands and went into hiding.
+The Prosecution said after taking the money, Nartey failed to provide them with the papers covering the lands and went into hiding.

 Terkper and Amoako visited the said lands but were shocked to know that the lands do not belong to Nartey.